cartopher/automateSanGIS/README.md

 ````

 *__Note__: The time-stamped folder is created and named after the year and month (ex.
 2022_09) the main module is executed.
-For any reason the main module is executed twice in one month, all downloaded files in both 'YYYY_MM' & 'Current' folders that have the same name will be overwritten.*
+For any reason the main module is executed twice in one month, all downloaded files with the same name in both the 'YYYY_MM' and 'Current' folders will be overwritten.*

 1. Download entire repository to your operating system.
 Save and extract the contents into a prefered directory.